-“Most of all, working with Margaret, whose enthusiasm, commitment and passion has been amazing (and only occasionally irritating) has been a joy for over a quarter of a century.
+“Most of all, working with Margaret, whose enthusiasm, commitment and passion have been amazing (and only occasionally irritating) has been a joy for over a quarter of a century.
 But, since I turned 75 last week, I look forward to less pressure and more opportunities to enjoy the movies I love, in the years ahead,” he said.

-Pomeranz added, “As David says, it’s time to go from the small screen after a great innings, thanks to all our viewers and the fabulous teams we’ve worked with over the years.
+Pomeranz added, “As David says, it’s time to go from the small screen after great innings, thanks to all our viewers and the fabulous teams we’ve worked with over the years.
 And thank you to the ABC and SBS.
 We’ve been lucky to work for two great public broadcasters, and long may they prosper.

 “My gratitude goes to David who gave me credibility just by being prepared to sit by me and discuss film when I am just a film enthusiast, not the great walking encyclopedia of film that he is.
 He’s a grand person, a most generous, decent man, even if a little stubborn at times.